JamarTG/JamarTG/README.md

 <br>

 I am a 19-year-old computer science major at the University of the West Indies, Mona with a focus on software development.
-I am passionate about computer science and is currently in search of an entry level developer job.
-I've been coding for about 3 years now as a hobby and is the operator of the only Caribbean programming server.
+I am passionate about computer science and I've been coding for a while now.
+I am the operator of the only Caribbean programming server , a small community called "CodeEndz".
+If you're interested , you can join here : https://discord.gg/kSfHUVta

 I have worked on many personal projects for fun and I'm sure at least one of them will impress you.